 Insurance to cover damage to your property by tenants

 Insurance that covers natural disasters e.g. flooding from rivers or the sea, particularly in coastal areas

 If you are still paying off your home loan, it’s likely you will need to take out a second mortgage to purchase your holiday home.
 If you’ve built up some equity in your home loan, you may be able to release this as a deposit.

 Be aware that the amount you can borrow for your second mortgage will depend on your overall financial position and will take into consideration your first mortgage and any other personal loans or credit card debt.

-Your lender will take into account the deposit you have available as well as any potential rental income from the holiday home when it works out what it is prepared to lend you.
+Your lender will also take into account the deposit you have available as well as any potential rental income you may earn from the holiday home when determining how much it is prepared to lend you.

 A holiday home can be a great purchase but remember the decision needs to be made with your head, not your heart.
 Use our rent or buy calculator to help you decide and be aware of the costs.

 Collections: First Home Buyer